marifdemirtas/pfp-ebooks/_sources/codereading-1.rst

    :highlight-color: #ffe53e
    :highlight-on-load:

-   Click on the arrow on the bottom right to continue.
+   If you completed all the activities on this page, click on the arrow on the bottom right to continue.